Offering Autonomy, Flexibility and Support

 How flexible is your program?
 We understand that managing an internship can be stressful, especially when you have other significant commitments.
 We also realize that after years as a student, many individuals prefer some modicum of autonomy as interns.
 For this reason, we’ve developed an internship that offers flexibility, autonomy and support.
 Although some major decisions must be approved by our staff, you choose your office location, schedule, fee scale, supervisor and modality.
 As long as you meet our standard clinical and administrative requirements, you can also choose how actively you wish to participate in our program.
 The choice is yours.

 How is your internship and agency holistic?
 As an agency, we are committed to offering programs and services that integrate somatic, transpersonal, humanistic, psychodynamic and contemporary psychoanalytic approaches to the practice of psychotherapy.
-Many of our supervisors and interns work eclectically, bridging across modalities, some focusing on social justice as a particular interest.
+Many of our supervisors and Associates work eclectically, bridging across modalities, some focusing on social justice as a particular interest.
 Whether informed by these focuses or others, we are joined in an important commitment to providing ethical, respectful care to both our interns and clients.

 “I think Grateful Heart is unique in that it really supports interns in developing in a way that they choose.
 There are lots of opportunities for autonomy, growth and support, but minimal blanket requirements.”